bodom0015/selenium-test-harness/README.md

 ```
 * Perform one of the following to begin test execution:
   1. Via Maven command line
-    1. Open a terminal (cmd.exe / Cygwin)
-    2. Navigate to the project root
+    1. Open a terminal (cmd.exe / Cygwin) and navigate to the project root
-    3. Execute `mvn clean package integration-test`, which will read the `pom.xml` and use the settings within to compile the project.
+    2. Execute `mvn clean package integration-test`, which will read the `pom.xml` and use the settings within to compile the project.
 This file also defines which `testng-*.xml` suite (or suites) will run during this phase
-    4. After the `package` goal completes and the Java project is compiled, the tests will automatically begin execution (the `integration-test` goal)
+    3. After the `package` goal completes and the Java project is compiled, the tests will automatically begin execution (the `integration-test` goal)
   2. Via Eclipse IDE (Download Eclipse from [here](https://eclipse.org/downloads/))
     1. Install Eclipse m2e plugin from the Eclipse Marketplace
     2. Install Eclipse TestNG plugin from the Eclipse Marketplace
-    3. Expand the `src/test/resources` folder and right-click one of the `testng-*.xml` suites there
-    4. Choose `Run As > TestNG Suite` to begin running the tests
+    3. Expand the `src/test/resources` folder and right-click one of the `testng-*.xml` suites and choose `Run As > TestNG Suite` to begin running the tests

 ## Synopsis